Vertex algebra of extended operators in 4d N=2 superconformal field theories: Vertex algebra of the free hypermultiplet theory

 In our case $T$ does not obey \eqref{VOA2}, so it is not a stress-energy operator for the extended vertex algebra.
 This is clear from \eqref{TqOPE} since $T(z) \bS[q](0) \sim (\cdots) q(0)$.
 A key question is then whether there exists a stress-energy operator for our extended vertex algebra.
 We look for one by searching for suitable bosonic operators with chiral weight 2.
 Recalling that $q$ and its descent operators $\bL^\pm[q]$ and $\bS[q]$ all have weight $h_q=1/2$, while $T$ and its descent operators all have weight $h_T=2$, the possible weight-2 bosonic operators appearing in the OPEs we have calculated are

-in the notation of \eqref{UVno}.
-We have already remarked that $T=(q{\wedge}q')$.
+in the notation of \eqref{UVno}. \footnote{Note that $\bLp[q]\wedge \bLp[q]'=0$ and similarly for $\bLm[q]$.} We have already remarked that $T=(q{\wedge}q')$.
 If \eqref{question1} were true, then the first four operators of \eqref{VOA3} would be equivalent.
 Equivalences in $\TT_\pm$ cohomology among the remaining weight-2 operators, though possible, are not apparent.
 We find no linear combination of these operators which satisfies both \eqref{VOA1} and \eqref{VOA2} for the subset of operators we are examining, even if we assume \eqref{question1} is true.
-This, unfortunately, does not settle the question of whether the extended vertex algebra is a conformal vertex algebra since we have only looked at a limited number of operators and their OPEs.
+This, unfortunately, does not settle the question of whether the extended vertex algebra is a conformal vertex algebra since we have only looked at a limited number of operators and their OPEs. \footnote{For example, we did not take into account the various dimension two flavor singlets that come from flavor contractions between the moment map operator, $\mu_{IJ} \sim \nord{q_Iq_J}$, of the flavor multiplet for the free hyper and its corresponding descent operators.
+Examples of these Sugawara-like operators are, $\nord{\bX[q_I]\bY[q_J]q^I q^J}$ or $\nord{\bX[\nord{q_Iq_J}]q^I q^J}$, where $\bX, \bY \in \{ \bL^{\pm}, \bS\}$.
+We will report on these questions and the general properties of the flavor multiplet for the free hyper in \cite{Argyres_2023xx}.}